estevaovilela/unicef_consultancy_assessment/README.md

 ## How to run

 Clone this repository to your local computer.
 Use RStudio.

-1. Open RStudio in the project folder.
+1. Open `unicef_consultancy_assessment.Rproj` into RStudio.
-2. Run `run_project.R`
+2. Run `run_project.R`.
+If needed, all packages necessary to run the codes will be installed in the renv/library folder
 3. Final report will be saved to `output/final_report.html`